Skip to main content

 For a primer on PIP subrogation in Florida, watch our episode On Subrogation: Florida PIP Subrogation.

 PIP coverage (Personal Injury Protection) is required in all auto insurance policies in the state of Florida.
-PIP covers 80% of reasonable medical expenses resulting from a collision, and may apply to both initial and ongoing treatment.
-For non-emergency medical conditions, PIP caps at $2500.
-For emergency medication conditions, PIP caps at $10000.
+PIP covers 80% of reasonable medical expenses resulting from a collision, 60% of lost wages, and death benefits of up to $5000.
+It can also include travel expenses associated with medical visits and may apply to both initial and ongoing treatment.
+However, PIP caps at $2500 unless there is an emergency medication condition, in which case PIP caps at $10000.
+If medical expenses exceed PIP coverage, drivers must resort to bodily injury claims and health insurance policies.

 To be entitled to the $2500 PIP coverage, your insured must receive initial treatment within 14 days of the injury from a(n):